MicrosoftDocs/architecture-center/docs/guide/multitenant/service/cosmos-db.md

 | Example use case | B2C apps | Standard offer for B2B apps | Premium offer for B2B apps | Premium offer for B2B apps | Premium offer for B2B apps |

-### Container per tenant
+### Container-per-tenant model

 You can provision dedicated containers for each tenant.
 Dedicated containers work well when you can combine the data that you store for your tenant into a single container.
 This model provides greater performance isolation than the partition-key-per-tenant model.
 It also provides increased data access security isolation via [Azure RBAC](/azure/cosmos-db/role-based-access-control).

-When you use a container for each tenant, you can consider sharing throughput with other tenants by provisioning throughput at the database level.
-Consider the restrictions and limits around the [minimum number of RUs for your database](/azure/cosmos-db/concepts-limits#minimum-throughput-limits) and the [maximum number of containers in the database](/azure/cosmos-db/concepts-limits#provisioned-throughput-1).
+When you use a container for each tenant, consider sharing throughput with other tenants by provisioning throughput at the database level.
+Consider the restrictions and limits for the [minimum number of RUs for your database](/azure/cosmos-db/concepts-limits#minimum-throughput-limits) and the [maximum number of containers in the database](/azure/cosmos-db/concepts-limits#provisioned-throughput-1).
 Also consider whether your tenants require a guaranteed level of performance and whether they're susceptible to the [noisy neighbor problem](../../../antipatterns/noisy-neighbor/noisy-neighbor.yml).
 When you share throughput at the database level, the workload or storage across all the containers should be relatively uniform.
 Otherwise you might have a noisy neighbor problem if you have one or more large tenants.
 If necessary, plan to group these tenants into different databases that are based on workload patterns.

 Alternatively, you can provision dedicated throughput for each container.
 This approach works well for larger tenants and for tenants that are at risk of the [noisy neighbor problem](../../../antipatterns/noisy-neighbor/noisy-neighbor.yml).
 But the baseline throughput for each tenant is higher, so consider the minimum requirements and cost implications of this model.

-If your tenant data model requires more than one entity, if all entities can share the same partition key, you can colocate them in the same container.
+If your tenant data model requires more than one entity, and if all entities can share the same partition key, you can colocate them in the same container.
 But if the tenant data model is more complex, and it requires entities that can't share the same partition key, consider the database-per-tenant or database-account-per-tenant models.
 For more information, see [Model and partition data on Azure Cosmos DB](/azure/cosmos-db/nosql/how-to-model-partition-example).

 Lifecycle management is generally simpler when you dedicate containers to tenants.
 You can [easily move tenants between shared and dedicated throughput models](/azure/cosmos-db/set-throughput#set-throughput-on-a-database-and-a-container).
 And when you deprovision a tenant, you can quickly delete the container.

-### Database per tenant
+### Database-per-tenant model

 You can provision databases for each tenant in the same database account.
 Like the container-per-tenant model, this model provides greater performance isolation than the partition-key-per-tenant model.
 It also provides increased data access security isolation via [Azure RBAC](/azure/cosmos-db/role-based-access-control).

 Similar to the account-per-tenant model, this approach provides the highest level of performance isolation, but it provides the lowest tenant density.
 Use this option if each tenant requires a more complicated data model than is feasible in the container-per-tenant model.
 Or follow this approach if new tenant creation must be fast or free of any overhead up front.
-For some software development frameworks, database-per-tenant might be the only level of performance isolation that the framework recognizes.
+For some software development frameworks, the database-per-tenant model might be the only level of performance isolation that the framework supports.
 Such frameworks don't typically support entity (container) level isolation and entity colocation.

 ## Features of Azure Cosmos DB that support multitenancy

 ### Partitioning

-Use partitions with your Azure Cosmos DB containers to create containers that are shared across multiple tenants.
+Use partitions with your Azure Cosmos DB containers to create containers that multiple tenants share.
 Typically you use the tenant identifier as a partition key, but you might also consider using multiple partition keys for a single tenant.
 A well-planned partitioning strategy effectively implements the [Sharding pattern](../../../patterns/sharding.yml).
 When you have large containers, Azure Cosmos DB spreads your tenants across multiple physical nodes to achieve a high degree of scale.

-We recommend that you explore the use of [hierarchical partition keys](/azure/cosmos-db/hierarchical-partition-keys) to improve the performance of your multitenant solution.
+Consider [hierarchical partition keys](/azure/cosmos-db/hierarchical-partition-keys) to help improve the performance of your multitenant solution.
 Use hierarchical partition keys to create a partition key that includes multiple values.
 For example, you might use a hierarchical partition key that includes the tenant identifier, like a high-cardinality GUID, to allow for almost unbounded scale.
 Or you can specify a hierarchical partition key that includes a property that queries frequently use.
 This approach helps you avoid cross-partition queries.
 Use hierarchical partition keys to scale beyond the logical partition limit of 20 GB per partition key value and limit expensive fan-out queries.

 For more information, see the following resources: